haskell/haskell-language-server/docs/Setup.md

 Since I use stack.
 Required if you don't have a `ghc` on your path.

+## Could not find module ...

+Try adding an explicit hie.yaml file and see if that helps.

 ## Works in `ghcide` but not my editor

 Does `ghcide` alone work on the console?
 Did you first enter a Nix shell?
 Or run `stack exec ghcide`?
 If so, there are two options: